-I get asked this often because I currently still have a "day job"....though through the success of Arrow It Forward, I was able to take 3 months off this past summer and I got a taste of the true entrepreneurial life!
-I am a mom of two (ages 8 and 5), a wife of a shift-working husband, and a full-time employee...add on candlemaker and things can get a bit cray cray at times!
-I still feel like I read a book when I want to, enjoy time out with friends etc, but I certainly don't binge watch HGTV anymore!!
+I get asked this often because I currently still have a "day job"....though through the success of Arrow It Forward, I have been able to go from full time to part time!
+I am also a mom of two, a wife of a shift-working husband...add on candlemaker and things can get a bit cray cray at times!
+I still feel like I read a book when I want to, enjoy time out with friends etc, but I certainly don't binge watch Netflix much anymore!!
 It's all about prioritizing and fitting it in when you can.
 My business is a true passion, so I just get it done!

 What is the meaning behind the name?